 Tibble Fork Loop Trail is a 4.2 mile moderately trafficked loop trail located near Alpine, Utah that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.
 Dogs and horses are also able to use this trail.

 Beautiful trail.
 Dense forest.
 Be ready for it.
 GPS , snacks.

 Just an FYI, after making the drive there we were notified that the Tibble & Silver lakes are being drained for the season, and are closed.
 Nothing is showing this online, so just a heads up!
 So much for SUP :/

 I thought trail was more moderate than easy.
 Make sure and have your GPS on or you could easily take the wrong trail and end up way off course.
 Also, take lots of bug spray or you will be eaten alive by mosquitos!
 On an up note, it was very beautiful!

 This was a great hike in the winter.
 We didn't run into too many people, and our pup loved playing in the creek.
 Snowshoes weren't necessary in January, but they were helpful at times.
 I would love to do this again in the summer!

 It was absolutely beautiful.
 We went during January and it was a perfect winter wonderland.
 There's no other way to describe it.
 Wow.

 I like this trail.
 It's the perfect combo of steady incline and good distance.
 Not too difficult and nice for someone who has about 3 hours and wants a good workout but something enjoyable.
 The dogs like it too.
 Not very high traffic except today I did run into some dirt bikes which wasn't great but I appreciated how considerate they were to me and my 2 dogs.
 I'll definitely continue to keep this hike in my regular rotation.

 Awesome trail, overrun by dirt bikes though.
 Be prepared to jump out of the way at a moments notice and inhale a lung full of exhaust.